Doing her best to not be obvious,

 Looking in the direction she gestured, Jessica smiled and nodded.
 Gwen Alvarez sat with her husbands, Julian Alvarez and Chris Potter.
 More precisely, she sat in Chris’s lap while flirting with him and Julian, who sat next to him.
 Gwen’s baby bulge was just beginning to show and might’ve been overlooked altogether is Chris hadn’t been gently rubbing it while they all talked with each other.

 “What a sweet woobie,” Teresa said as she looked in the same direction.

 Grace nodded as Charity gave her a surreptitious nudge and then said, “Total woobie.
 He’s so sweet to her, and then there Julian is, all hot, sexy cowboy man candy goodness.
 She’s got the best of both worlds and two men who adore her.
 But Chris?
 That man is pure sugar.”

 “What’s a woobie?”
 Jessica asked as she looked back at them.

 Grace clandestinely pointed at Chris.
 “That’s a woobie.
-And that.
-And that.
-And that.
-And that,” she said as she pointed around the room at all the Divine woobies.
+And that, and that, and that, and that,” she said as she pointed around the room at all the Divine woobies.
 Adam Grant.
 Eli Wolf.
 Richard Warner.
 Kemp Whittier.
 Seth Carter.
 Spencer Ketchum.
-And Tank and Troy, who were busy watching Beck O’Malley give the next Pictionary clue.
+Lastly, she indicated Tank and Troy, who were busy watching Beck O’Malley give the next Pictionary clue.